ysBach/BachYP_etal_CeresVesta_NHAO/README.md

   * Because (1) I am not the copyright holder and/or (2) original data is too large.
 * Important raw data are accessible from Zenodo above.

-Some parts will give, e.g., ``FileNotFoundError``.
-Therefore, I did not put much effort into complete documentation and (unfortunately) sacrificed reproducibility.
-I was also a bit nervous any change I make to these files will result in different results from the publications.
-However, if you have a general understanding of Python and the widely used packages (versions as of 2023), you can understand what I did/intended by looking into the codes.
+Some parts will give, e.g., ``FileNotFoundError``, so as noted, the codes will fail if you run them without any modification.

 ## Contents